WAC Clearinghouse Writing Guide

 References List Format:

 Give the author and title (in quotation marks) for the chapter or selection.
 Then give the title, editor (if any), and publication data for the book or anthology.
-In the bibliography, give the inclusive page numbers before the publication data.
+In the bibliography, give the inclusive page numbers before the publication data, separated by a comma.

 Example: